arzumy/arzumy.github.com/_posts/1990-01-01-my-first-phreaking-lesson.md

 I didn't think much about it back then.
 I was just a kid, excited to hear stories about soldiers.
 Little did I know that this knowledge would come back and got me into all sort of troubles 7 years later.

-[^fn-liars]: Ian Leslie would argue that this all may be just my imagination.
+[^fn-liars]: [Ian Leslie](https://twitter.com/mrianleslie) would argue that this may be just my imagination.
 Read his book, [Born Liars: Why We Can't Live Without Deceit](http://amzn.to/V43CNe)